 Perfect for Your College Dorm: AmazonBasics Small Black Microwave

 Having a microwave makes heating up meals easy.
 You probably don’t want to live out of yours, but it’s a good appliance to have in your dorm or kitchen.
-This $60 one will get the job done.
-If you’re sharing an apartment or dorm, ask your roommate(s) to split the cost with you.
+This one costs $75, which is a little expensive.
+You can probably find one at Target for under $50 or a secondhand one on Facebook marketplace for under $30.
+If you’re sharing an apartment or dorm, you could ask your roommate(s) to split the cost with you since you’ll all be using it.

-Perfect for Your College Dorm: Curtis International Black Mini-Fridge
+Perfect for Your College Dorm: Black and Decker 3.2 Quart Black Mini-Fridge

 Some of you won’t need this, but if you’re living true dorm life, it’s a must-have.
-Again, if a fridge isn’t desirable because of your budget, see if a housemate or buddy will split the cost with you.
-Then just share space or designate shelves.
+Again, if a fridge doesn’t fit your budget, see if a housemate or buddy will split the cost with you.
+Then just can just share the space or designate shelves.

 You can definitely find a smaller mini-fridge for less than $86―probably for around $40―but it won’t hold much more than beer.
-And we’re not saying that’s a bad thing.
+Not saying that’s a bad thing.

 7. Electric Kettle

-Perfect for Your College Dorm: Hamilton Beach 1L Electric Kettle
+Perfect for Your College Dorm: Elite Gourmet Electric Glass Kettle

-Whether you’re making coffee, tea, or as a “cheat” to cook ramen faster (you’re welcome), a good electric kettle is one of the few appliances for your college dorm that is worth the counter space.
+Whether you’re saving money by making coffee in your dorm or just want to your cook ramen faster, a good electric kettle is one of the few appliances that’s worth the counter space.

 Perfect for Your College Dorm: AeroPress Coffee and Espresso Maker Set